How Analytics is Re-defining Financial Planning & Analysis (FP&A)

 So the role of the FP&A professional is not only under more focus but also changing.
 He is expected to help decision-makers within his company optimize strategic performance and resource utilization.

+The spreadsheet gets sophisticated.
 As his profile evolves, so does the FP&A toolkit (Financial planning and analysis toolkit).
 The traditional instrument so far has been the spreadsheet.
 Many companies are continuing with the static process used for decades for budgeting, forecasting, and reporting.
 Most fix the time frame of a year for such purposes.

 Although arguably still in its early stages, modern Business Intelligence (BI) and Analytics are, however, beginning to replace the spreadsheet or work alongside.
 Advanced techniques such as ‘rolling forecast’ are also slowly being implemented.
 Unlike traditional methods where predictions are forecast over a fixed period of saying a quarter for a period of one year, the rolling forecast technique requires that the number of periods in the forecast remains the same.
 For example: If the periods of your forecast are monthly over a period of one year, then as each month passes, another gets added at the end of the forecast.
 So a company is essentially regularly forecasting 12 monthly periods in the future.